SAP-samples/teched2022-DA261/exercises/business_app_studio/ex1/README.md

     ![](images/create-or-open.png)

+## Exercise 1.2 Create a Development Workspace

-2. A welcome screen may appear.
+1. A welcome screen may appear.
 If so, click on **Create Dev Space**.

     ![](images/Welcome-screen.png)

-3. Click the button **Create Dev Space** and then create a development workspace that is configured with the *SAP HANA Native Application* development extensions.
+2. Click the button **Create Dev Space** and then create a development workspace that is configured with the *SAP HANA Native Application* development extensions.
 Make sure to name this new dev space "TechEd2022" (in top left).

     ![](images/workspace.png)

+## Exercise 1.3 Open and Configure the Development Workspace

-4. Once the development space status has changed to running, it can be opened by clicking on the name of the development space.
+1. Once the development space status has changed to running, it can be opened by clicking on the name of the development space.

     ![](images/started.png)

-5. The SAP Business Application Studio will open and display the Welcome page that contains various helpful links along the bottom including the documentation and a Guided Development wizard that will be used in the next exercise.
+2. The SAP Business Application Studio will open and display the Welcome page that contains various helpful links along the bottom including the documentation and a Guided Development wizard that will be used in the next exercise.

     ![](images/Welcome.png)